Boussau/boussau.github.io/tutorials/TP6_CodonModels/index.md

 Q_{CCA, CCC} = R_{AC} = \pi_C
 $$

-Similarly, the transition from CCA to CCG is also synonymous, but now it is a transition, which occurs, at the mutational level, at a different rate: $R_{AG} = $\kappa \pi_G$.
+Similarly, the transition from CCA to CCG is also synonymous, but now it is a transition, which occurs, at the mutational level, at a different rate: $R_{AG} = \kappa \pi_G$.
 Thus:

 $$
 Q_{CCA, CCG} = R_{AG} = \kappa \pi_G
 $$

 Now, consider the two codons CCA and CTA.
 The first encodes a proline, the second a leucine.
 The change is expected to be proposed by mutation at a rate $R_{CT} = \kappa \pi_T$.
 However, it is non-synonymous, and is thus probably under selection, so the rate of substitution (of change at the level of the whole population) is expected to differ from the mutation rate.
-If selection is purifying (if non-synonymous changes tend to be deleterious), then we expect that the substitution rate will be lower than the mutation rate.
-If, on the other hand, there is positive selection (e.g. in the context of a race between host and pathogens, new amino-acid variants might often be selected, for instance, if they lead to a more efficient escape from the defense of the host, etc), then the non-synonymous changes will more easily reach fixation in the population, and as a result, the substitution rate will be higher than the mutation rate.

 To mathematically represent this, we invoke a new parameter, called $\omega$, which acts multiplicatively on non-synonymous substitutions.
 Thus, in the present case:

 $$
 Q_{CCA, CTA} = R_{CT} \omega = \kappa \pi_T \omega